User guide for the NIHR study Support Service: Industry Route Map

-A new service to be offered for commercial research from 2019.
-Once included on portfolio – you can enhance the support you receive from each Local Clinical Research Network where you have a site in set up by simply including them in copy on all site communication (using the Local Clinical Research Network industry email addresses).
+Once included on portfolio – you can enhance the support you receive from each Local Clinical Research Network where you have a site in set up by simply including them in copy on all site communication (using the Local Clinical Research Network generic email).
 You can do this from the very start when sending out the initial Local Information Pack (LIP) to each site!

 Important Documentation – the study milestone schedule (SMS)

-This forms a living ‘agreement’ between you and the Clinical Research Network outlining the sites, the recruitment target (across English sites) and the study recruitment time lines - all submitted by email.
-As it’s a living document’ it works best if you send it in early (when sites first selected) and then update regularly, for example when:
+This forms a living ‘agreement’ between you and the Network outlining the sites, the recruitment target (across English sites) and the study recruitment timelines - all submitted by email.
+As it’s a living document, it works best if you send it in early (when sites first selected) and then update regularly, for example when:

-- performance Review Lead Patient recruitment targets change
+- Performance Review Lead or Patient recruitment targets change

-The Company Contact details in CPMS (who holds the account) will remain constant.
-This can be changed by updating the Study Milestone Schedule and returning it to the generic email: firstname.lastname@example.org.
+The Company Contact details in CPMS (who holds the account) will remain constant and this can be changed by updating the Study Milestone Schedule and returning it to the generic email: email@example.com.
 To facilitate open communication with the Clinical Research Network it is essential that your study day-to-day contact is current, so please keep it up to date.

 Why performance monitoring?